-Many people see analytics and data as separate skills from web development.
+Many people see analytics as a separate skill from web development.
 Analytics may bore the brilliant web developer.
-Or they might be no good at it.
+The developer might be no good at analytics.

 And the analyst might be no good as a programmer.

-And it’s not just the technologies you might expect.
+And it’s not just the web technologies you might expect.

 To pick some examples.